demsking/traefik-plugin-rewritebody/README.md

-# Rewrite Body
+# Simple Rewrite Body

-Rewrite body is a middleware plugin for [Traefik](https://github.com/traefik/traefik) which rewrites the HTTP response body by replacing a search regex by a replacement string.
+Simple Rewrite Body is a middleware plugin for [Traefik](https://github.com/traefik/traefik) which rewrites the HTTP response body by replacing a search regex by a replacement string.

 ## Configuration